abacus-gene/paml-tutorial/intro-mcmc/README.md

 1 & 1 & \kappa & .
 \end{array}\right)$$

 When defining the log-likelihood function ($f(D|d,k)$ in this tutorial), we must decide which **arguments** we need to include.
-E.g.: we need to consider the **parameters we are keen on estimating** (e.g., in this tutorial, $\kappa$ as the free model parameter of K80 and $d$ as the distance between orangutan and human sequences in our dataset) and our **data**.
+E.g.: we need to consider the **parameters we are keen on estimating** (e.g., in this tutorial, $\kappa$ as the free parameter in the K80 model and $d$ as the distance between orangutan and human sequences) and our **data**.
 In this example, the arguments we are going to specify in our function are the following:

 * **Distance**, $d$.
 * **Transition/transversion ratio**, $\kappa$.